 - Enable/disable auto-updates

-Protect your WordPress site with comprehensive backup tools:
+Protect your WordPress site with comprehensive backup and restore tools:

 - Backup options: